vasilakisfil/Introspected-REST/README.md

 For instance, HATEOAS could describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.

 #### 6.2.4.
 An alternative architecture
-We feel that the current Media Type specification and use is dated.
+We feel that the current Media Type specification and use is outdated.
 If Software Engineering has learned us something, is that composition can enforce Single Responsibility Principle, if used correctly.
 Inspired by that, later, we will suggest a new concept,  MicroTypes, small reusable modules that combined together can form a Media Type.
 As a result, clients should be able to even negotiate parts of the Media Type and not the Media Type as a whole.